lexblagus/vscode-serial-replacer/README.md

 ## Bugs

 - Performance when working with a large set of files
-- files to include/exclude hangs (because of the controlled component)
+- ✓ files to include/exclude hangs (because of the controlled component)
 - when moving panels loses context (like file filters)
+- Multiline does not work; does it make sense? remove it?

 ## Roadmap